eduardomioto/effective-engineering/scaling/team-formation.md

 ### Team Composition:
 At the Series B stage, the startup is growing rapidly, and the engineering team needs to scale in order to support the company’s expanding product and user base.
 The team becomes more structured, with dedicated roles for different functions.

+- **Engineering Manager/Tech Lead**: Responsible for overseeing the engineering team and ensuring technical direction aligns with business goals.
 - **Engineering Director**: Oversees multiple engineering teams and ensures alignment with company goals.
 - **Engineering Managers**: Lead sub-teams (e.g., frontend, backend, mobile) and ensure efficient project delivery.
 - **Senior Engineers**: Experienced engineers who guide the team, mentor junior developers, and lead complex projects.